fvp/kubeson/README.md

 # Installation

-Kubeson requires a 32 Bits Java 8 JVM from build 60 to build 181.
+Kubeson requires a Java 8 32 Bits (x86) JVM from build 60 to build 181.
 The latest version of Java 8 has a bug in the JavaFx UI, which will be fixed in the upcomming release.
 Kubeson checks for a supported JVM, in case it does not find it, it will show an error message.

 It is advisable to install Java 8 32 Bits (x86) build 181.